 Taylor Swift takes the stand: 'I felt him grab onto my bare ass cheek'

-Taylor Swift testified Thursday in the civil trial in federal court in Denver that David Mueller had groped her during a meet-and-greet before a 2013 concert in Denver.
+Taylor Swift testified Thursday former DJ David Mueller groped her during a meet-and-greet before a 2013 concert in Denver.

-"It was a definite grab, a very long grab," Swift said.
+"It was a definite grab, a very long grab," Swift said in federal court in Denver, where the civil trial is taking place.
 "I felt him grab onto my bare ass cheek."

 The singer testified she attempted to move away from Mueller but "he would not let go."